kevinwenminion/dflow-relax/README.md

 # dflow-relax
 ## Relaxation with VASP, ABACUS, and LAMMPS in autotest.
 This workflow is a part of [AI Square](https://aissquare.com/).
-We want to refract the autotest code based on dflow.
+We want to refactor the autotest code based on dflow.
 This is "relaxation" (structure optimization) using VASP, LAMMPS, or ABACUS.

 ## Easy Install：